TABLE OF CONTENTS

 Sourcing Good Cannabis Seeds

 One of the most important factors in determining whether a seed is good or bad is where they were sourced.
-Buying your cannabis seeds from a reputable seed bank or dispensary is a much better choice than using seeds you found in low to mid grade weed.
+Buying your cannabis seeds from a reputable seed bank in the US or dispensary is a much better choice than using seeds you found in low to mid grade weed.

 A trustworthy seed bank with many years of experience knows exactly how to breed high-quality cannabis seeds.
 In many cases, these seed banks will guarantee that a high percentage of your seeds (80%+) will germinate.
 Buying from a reputable company insures that you have a high germination rate, vigorous plants, and large yields.